quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part27_8._Multi-level.md

         for each job in system:
             moveJobToTopmostQueue(job)
 ```
-This function waits for a fixed time \( S \), then moves all jobs to the topmost queue, ensuring that they get some CPU time.
+This function waits for a fixed time $S$, then moves all jobs to the topmost queue, ensuring that they get some CPU time.
 x??

 ---